The Fourth-Moment Theorem on Hilbert Spaces: Introduction

-While \cite{BasBurCamPec25} focuses on highlighting that the distance $\rho_2$ does not metrize weak convergence, we focus here on the validity of the infinite-dimensional fourth-moment theorem of \cite{BouCamDan2024}.
-We point out why the conditions in \cite{BouCamDan2024} do not suffice, and propose conditions for a fourth-moment theorem in infinite dimensions.
-To describe the setting, consider a non-degenerate, centered, $\clh$-valued Gaussian random variable $Z$ and a sequence $\{F_n\}_{n\ge 1}$ of $\clh$-valued multiple Wiener-Itô integrals of fixed order $q$, which will be discussed more in Section \ref{sec:prelim} below.
-Then, Theorem 3.12 in \cite{BouCamDan2024} claims that, if
+While \cite{BasBurCamPec25} focuses on highlighting that the distance $\rho_2$ does not metrize weak convergence of probability measures, we focus here on the validity of the infinite-dimensional Fourth-Moment Theorem of \cite{Bou20}.
+We point out why the conditions in \cite{Bou20} do not suffice, and propose conditions for a Fourth-Moment Theorem in infinite dimensions.
+To describe the setting, consider a nondegenerate, centered, $\clh$-valued Gaussian random variable $Z$ and a sequence $\{F_n\}_{n\ge 1}$ of $\clh$-valued multiple Wiener-Itô integrals of fixed order $q$, which will be discussed more in Section \ref{sec:prelim} below.
+Nondegeneracy here means that $\operatorname{Var}(\langle Z, h \rangle_\clh) > 0$ for all nonzero $h \in \clh$.
+Then, Theorem 3.12 in \cite{Bou20} claims that, if

-as $n \to \infty$, then $F_n \to Z$ weakly in $\clh$.
+as $n \to \infty$, then $F_n \xrightarrow{d} Z$, in the topology of $\clh$.
 However, as demonstrated in the following counterexample, these moment conditions lead to a certain identifiability problem, and are not sufficient to fully characterize the Gaussian limit.

 \begin{example} Let $\{e_k\}_{k\in\NN}$ be an orthonormal basis of $\clh$.
 For $i=1,2$, let $Z_i$ be the centered $\clh$-valued Gaussian random variable with covariance operator

 Then $\tr(\clt_{Z_i})=1$, so that